jaehughes/IDPDocs/docs/assesment.md

 The following should be accepted before you solder onto the prototyping board.

 * **Circuit diagrams.**  Produce circuits to show all the electronics and the interface between the sensors and the Arduino.
 You should think about including indicator LEDs to show the output from the electronics so they can be tested without software, using variable resistors to set adjustable levels, include LEDs to indicate what has been detected and consider if there are any analogue inputs which would be better suited as a digital input.
+    + Pin numbers
+    + IC Part numbers (if you are use multiple ICs of the same type these should be labelled appropriately)
+    + Power lines (labelled)
+    + All parts (including ultrasound/compass should be included)
+    + Consider what is connected as a digital/analog input.
+If it is a digital input ensure it is a digital signal
 * **Layout diagrams.**  The layout and connections between any sensors and the Arduino must be shown.
 Stating with the layout of veroboard and the prototyping board either by hand, powerpoint or another drawing program the layout of where components will be placed should be shown.
 In particular you should think through: how to connect sensors/electronics fixed on the robot to the main control electronics to enable them to be separated, where connectors should be mounted (consider putting at the edge of the board such that they can be easily accessed).
+    * All connectors should be shown
+    * Power rails should be labelled
+    * Location of headers should be shown
+    * Location of all Parts
+    * Location where tracks should be cut
+    * Location of any jumper wires required

 These can be produced by hand or using CAD software, what matters is that they are clear and correct.
 Software such as LTSpice (which is installed on the department PCs) can be used, equally there are free online circuit drawing systems including circuit-diagram or circuitlab. **Fritzing is another online tool (specifically for Arduinos etc. which allows creation of both circuit and layout diagrams and may be a useful tool.**